microsoft/Commercial-Marketplace-SaaS-API-Emulator/README.md

 ## Limitations

 - The activate call does not validate the publisher (as the 'faux' purchase token isn't associated with a specific publisher.
-This may be implemented at a later date.
+This may be implemented in future.

 ## Building the image